stratumn/go-indigonode/doc/conventions.md

 - multistream - self-describing stream network protocols
 - multigram (WIP) - self-describing packet network protocols

-Alice uses these when possible.
+Indigo Node uses these when possible.

 The string representation of the formats should be used in documentation and human readable files such as configuration files.